A Casimir preserving scheme for long-time simulation of spherical ideal hydrodynamics: Simulation results

-The difference between IsoMP and Heun is more defined when we look at the higher order Casimir functions of \eqref{quant_euler}.
+The difference between IsoMP and Heun is more pronounced for the higher order Casimir functions of \eqref{quant_euler}.
 In fact, computing the maximal absolute variation of the eigenvalues of $W$, after $5\e{6}$ time steps, we get with IsoMP a value of the order $10^{-12}$, whereas with Heun a value of the order $1$.
 Even considering only the third and fourth momenta of the vorticity, the Heun scheme has an absolute variation, after $5\e{6}$ time steps, of the order $10^{-3}$.

+In addition to integral invariants, such as energy and enstrophy, the continuous vorticity equation \eqref{euleq2} also conserves point-wise measures, such as the maximum vorticity Formally, the conservation of $\lVert\omega\rVert_{\infty}$ follows from conservation of the Casimir functions $\mathcal C_k(\omega)$ as $k\to \infty$.
+Indeed, since the corresponding Casimir functions $C_k(W)$ of the quantized system approximate $\mathcal C_k(\omega)$ one can deduce (formally) that $\lVert\omega\rVert_{\infty}$ is nearly conserved without any drift (just like the energy).
+In fact, this result follows rigorously from a theorem by \citet*[Thm.~4.1]{BoMeSc1994}, who proved that there is a constant $c\geq 0$, independent of $N$, such that

+where $\lVert W\rVert$ is the matrix (operator) norm of $W\in \SU(N)$ and $\omega$ is the vorticity function corresponding to $W$.
+Since $\lVert W\rVert$ is the largest eigenvalue (in magnitude) of $W$, and since all the eigenvalues are conserved by the quantized flow (the isospectral property), we get that $\lVert\omega\rVert_{\infty}$ is nearly conserved in the quantized system (i.e.\ it is an \emph{adiabatic invariant} for the quantized flow).

-To give a measure of the unsteadiness of the vorticity we look at the relation between vorticity $\omega$ and stream function $\psi$ at $t=400$.
-The MRS theory predicts a steady flow determined by a functional relation between vorticity and stream function $\omega = F(\psi)$. \autoref{fig:W_PSI_400_Heun} contains a scatter-plot of $\psi$ and $\omega$, for both IsoMP~\eqref{IRK_mid} and Heun~\eqref{Heun}.
-We notice that the shape of the resulting diagrams has branches, similar to those in \cite{dri}, indicating the unsteadiness.
-The branches are, however, more diffuse compared to those in \cite{dri}, since we did not add artificial dissipation into the model.
+To measure the unsteadiness in the simulated flow we look at the relation between the vorticity $\omega$ and the stream function $\psi$ at $t=400$.
+The MRS theory predicts a steady flow determined by a functional relation $\omega = F(\psi)$ between the vorticity and stream function. \autoref{fig:W_PSI_400_Heun} contains a scatter-plot of $\psi$ and $\omega$ for both IsoMP~\eqref{IRK_mid} and Heun~\eqref{Heun}.
+We notice that the shape of the resulting diagrams has branches, similar to those in DQM, indicating unsteadiness.
+Our branches are more diffuse than those in DQM since no artificial dissipation is added in our model.
 We also see a slight difference between IsoMP and Heun: the one obtained with IsoMP has more defined branches.